8 Must-Dos in Zion National Park

 #4: Trek the Canyon Overlook Trail

-Canyon Overlook Trail
+Zion Canyon Overlook Trail

-#5: Shopping and Eat Lunch in Springdale
+#5: Shopping and Eating Lunch in Springdale

-Springdale, Utah, is the town at the entrance of the Zion National Park.
+Springdale, Utah, is the town at the entrance of Zion National Park.
 The street is lined with rock shops, ice cream parlors, restaurants, and curio shops.
 Eat at Oscar's Cafe, and leave room for the Carrot Cake!
 Or hit the Bumbleberry Bakery for a coffee and cinnamon roll :)

 #6: Rent an eBike and see the Zion Canyon